List of Altair: A Record of Battles characters: Venedik

 Antonio is the 39-year-old (37 at the start of the series) ruler of the Republic of Venedik.
 As a leader, he puts the safety and prosperity of his nation first and foremost.
 Although sly and opportunistic, Antonio does have a moral compass yet accepts his duties to make pragmatic and painful choices to safeguard Venedik, including not aiding Phoiníkē when Balt-Rhein conquered it and turning his back on his childhood friend, Konstantinos.
-When finally forced to go to war with Balt-Rhein, Antonio joins the Tripartite Military Alliance with Türkiye and the Urado Kingdom and goes to atone for his abandonment of Phoiníkē.
+When finally forced to go to war with Balt-Rhein, Antonio joins the Tripartite Military Alliance with Turkey and the Urado Kingdom and goes to atone for his abandonment of Phoiníkē.